inconsistent display of default values in fields

 There should be consistency in that regard, but that's a pretty significant undertaking beyond anything to do with Bootstrap.

-#2 Updated by Steve Beaver almost 5 years ago
+#2 Updated by Steve Beaver over 5 years ago

 Some programmers have used the "placeholder" attribute to put a suggested value into blank fields. e.g.: MAC xx:xx:xx:xx:xx:xx